Effects of equation of state on hydrodynamic expansion, spectra, flow harmonics and two-pion interferometry: I. Introduction

-The present work employs different EoSs in an ideal hydrodynamical model to study their effects on particle spectra and flow harmonics.
-In the following section, we briefly review different EoSs employed in the literature and then discuss those EoSs employed in the present work.
-In section~\ref{sec: num} we present the results of our hydrodynamical simulations.
-We compute particle spectra and the elliptic flow parameter $v_2$ of charged particles as well as of identified particles.
-The calculations are done for RHIC energies of 130~GeV and 200~GeV, and for various different centrality windows.
+The present work employs different EoS's in an ideal hydrodynamical model to study their effects on particle spectra, flow harmonics and two-pion interferometry.
+In the following section, we briefly review different EoS's suggested in the literature and then discuss their effects as employed in the present work.
+In section~\ref{sec: num} we present the results of our hydrodynamical simulations, particle spectra, harmonic coefficients as well as two pion interferometry.
+The calculations are done for RHIC energies of 130~GeV and 200~GeV, for various centrality windows.
 Conclusions and perspectives for future work are presented in section~\ref{sec: concl}.